Planting Begonias – Let’s Make It Easy!

 Types of Begonias

-Today we are talking about tuberous begonias.
+Today, we are talking about tuberous begonias.
 They are grown for their beautiful flowers and not their interesting foliage.
 Tuberous begonias are not typically grown as a houseplant and do much better when the tuber is allowed to go dormant in Fall and stored rather like dahlias.

-Many may be familiar with these other types of begonias; Wax begonias and angel-wing begonias are usually grown as outdoor annuals or indoor houseplants.
+Many may be familiar with other types of begonias; Wax begonias and angel-wing begonias are usually grown as outdoor annuals or indoor houseplants.
 You often see them in garden beds in shady areas.
 Both grow from a clump of roots and are winter hardy in growing zones 9-11.
 So technically they can be a perennial but most often they are grown as an annual.

 white tuberous begonia flower